 Imagine God’s joy when we not only come together to pray, but are united in an intercessory petition for yet another of His children.

-For example, a shared burden is a lighter burden.
+In addition, a shared burden is a lighter burden.
 When we join with others to pray for our intentions – for those loved ones and situations about which we are concerned – it helps us and them to not feel so alone in the struggles.

 Similarly, a shared battle is a more formidable foe.
 Unquestionably, God’s power is limitless and not controlled by number-of-prayers-said nor number-of-people-praying.
 Nevertheless, standing shoulder to shoulder against whatever evil we are fighting is powerful.
 Perhaps it’s that Satan, desiring our descent to despair, is thwarted by our demonstrated and fortified allegiance to Our Lord.
-Or maybe that God, knowing our dependence on what we sense in this material world, wants to affirm our solidarity.
+Or maybe that God, knowing our dependence on what we sense in this material world, wishes to affirm our solidarity.
 I don’t know.
 But I do know that we are strengthened by the unity.

 So, we should ask people to pray with us or for us.
 Simply saying, “for a special intention” is enough when we’re uncomfortable sharing details.
 In addition, even when we are physically alone, we are not alone in the desire to have loved ones come to or return to the Faith.
 That’s a worldwide heartache and we are never the only one praying for conversion and reversion, whether the others are right before our eyes or on a different continent.
 Likewise, we shouldn’t hesitate to ask the saints and the holy souls in Purgatory for help as well.